-Oneida community.
-Mrs. Dr. Cutter declared that when we look at the sexual question aright it will be left with the mother.
-Nine-tenths of the children born to-day are not by the wish of the mothers, but the speaker prophesied that the time is coming when the woman shall say to the man, "You second day's session-a platform which THE CONVENTION REPUSES TO YOTE ON.
+Mrs. Dr. Cutter declared that when we lock at the second question aright it will be left with the mother.
+Nine-tenths of the children born to day are not by the wish of the mothers, but the speaker prophesied that the time is coming when the woman shall say to the man, "You shall be my servant in this matter.